-On occasions photographs, videos, Facebook posts of school activities may be published, for example, on our website or in the newspaper.
+Photographs, videos and news items are published weekly through our our website, school Facebook page and weekly newsletter.
 You will be sent a form to give permission for your child to be photographed or videoed.
 Please let us know on this form if you would prefer for your child not to appear in publications.